telefonicaid/iotagent-node-lib/doc/getting-started.md

 The device `motion001` has been provisioned to persist data to the Context Broker as an entity of `type=Motion` (instead of the default `type=Thing`).
 The destination entity is identified by the `entity_name` field, which is set to `urn:ngsi-ld:Motion:001`.
-The device has a single attribute mapping for a measurement `c` to be renamed to `count`, additionally to one defined in the group mapping (`temperature`).
+The device has a single attribute mapping for a measurement `c` to be mapped to `count` attribute, additionally to one defined in the group mapping (`temperature`).
 The device also has a static attribute `refStore` which is a relationship to the entity `urn:ngsi-ld:Store:001`.